 Role of a project manager

-Project managers are responsible for a wide variety of tasks.
-Here are some of their primary responsibilities.
+These managers are responsible for a wide variety of tasks.
+Here are some of their primary project management duties.

 1. Plan and develop project ideas

 Every project starts with a bright idea.
-The project manager’s job is to work with the company’s internal stakeholders and clients to plan these ideas and bring them to fruition.
+The manager works with the company’s internal stakeholders and clients to plan and bring these ideas to fruition.
 Whether this is constructing a building, developing an app, or creating a new product.

 They do this by: